A plate full of cannoli

 Other Uses of Che

-The word che is also used in exclamatory sentences.
-It can be translated as "what a..." and is often placed at the beginning of the sentence.
-Examples include:
+In addition to relative clauses, che is frequently used in exclamatory sentences.
+In this context, it often translates as what a or how in English and is typically placed at the beginning of the sentence.

 Che bella giornata!